prb27/CSC207-Convention-Project/phase2/src/readme.txt

                     **NOTE** To sign in as an initial organizer please sign in with "org" as BOTH USERNAME AND PASSWORD
                     - Signup: Choose the username and password and wait to check if the username is taken (choose different username!).
-Once signed up, the user will be taken to the initial landing menu
+Once signed up, the user will be taken to the initial landing menu.
                 According to the user account type, the appropriate menu of options would then be shown.
             2) Events SearchEngine Process:

             3) Account Menu Process:
-                There are 4 types of menus that can be displayed based on the type of user.
+                There are 4 types of menus that can be displayed based on each type of user.

                 I) OrganizerMenu Process (20 options):
                     CONFERENCE FUNCTIONS: